Allan Wells: Commonwealth and European sprint titles

-He began concentrating on sprint events in 1976.
+He began concentrating on sprint events in 1976 and developed a powerful physique.
 In 1977 he won the Amateur Athletic Association (AAA) Indoor 60 metres title, and won his first of seven outdoor Scottish sprint titles.

 In the 1978 season, his times and victories continued to improve.
 He set a new British record at Gateshead 10.29, beating Don Quarrie and James Sanford, and also won the UK 100/200 Championships.

 At the Commonwealth Games in Edmonton, Alberta, Canada, he won the gold medal in the 200 m and silver in the 100 m.
 He also won the 4 × 100 m running the second leg with Drew McMaster, David Jenkins and Cameron Sharp running the other three legs.

 This success continued in 1979, when he won the European Cup 200 metres in Turin, Italy, beating the new world record holder Pietro Mennea on his home ground; he also finished 3rd in the 100 metres.

 1980 – Olympic success and the Koblenz showdown

-At the start of the 1980 season, Wells won the AAA's 100 metres, then went to the Côte d'Azur to finish preparing for the 1980 Moscow Olympic Games.
-He never used starting blocks, until a rule change forced him to do so for the Moscow Olympics.
-Prior to the Olympics, he was put under pressure by Margaret Thatcher in the boycott of the games led by the Americans.
-He responded by declining all media requests.
+At the start of the 1980 season, Wells won the AAA's 100 metres.
+He then went to the Côte d'Azur to finish preparing for the 1980 Summer Olympics in Moscow.
+He never used starting blocks, until a rule change forced him to do so for the Olympics.

+Margaret Thatcher pressured Wells to join the American led, 1980 Summer Olympics boycott.
+In response he declined all media requests.

 His Olympic participation was threatened by chronic back pain that struck him shortly before the games began.
 Each day, he underwent four exhausting treatment sessions that left him too tired to train.
 Instead, when not undergoing treatment, he spent his time relaxing.

-In Moscow, Wells qualified for the final, with a new British record 10.11 s, where he faced pre-race favourite Silvio Leonard of Cuba.
-Wells finished with an extreme lean which allowed his head and shoulder to cross the finish line 3 in before Leonard's chest in a photo finish; both men were given a final time of 10.25 s.
-Wells became the oldest Olympic 100 m champion at that time at the age of 28 years 83 days.
+In Moscow, Wells qualified for the final, with a new British record 10.11 s.
+In the final he finished with an extreme lean, allowing his head and shoulder to cross the finish line 3 in before Silvio Leonard's chest in a photo finish; both men were given a final time of 10.25 s.
+Aged 28 years and 83 days, Wells was the oldest Olympic 100 m gold medalist at that time.

-The 200 m final was another close affair.
-Wells won the silver medal behind Pietro Mennea, who beat him by 0.02 s; again he set a British record of 20.21 s.
-He went on to break a third British record, 38.62 s, with the sprint relay team that finished fourth in the final.
+He won the 200 m silver medal 0.02 s behind Pietro Mennea.
+Again Wells set a British record, 20.21 s.
+He then set a third British record, 38.62 s, as part of the team finishing fourth in the 4 x 100 m relay final.